jacobm3/terrafai/README.md

 ## Usage

-Basic usage:
+Basic usage, from inside your Terraform project directory:

 ```
-terrafai -op "Append '-demo' to all resource names."
+terrafai -d -op "Append '-demo' to all resource names."
 ```

 ## Contributing